 • Aggravated discharge of a firearm

 Any repeated offense of domestic battery is also a felony charge.
 If you have two prior convictions for domestic battery, it’s a Class 4 felony.
 Three prior convictions will result in a Class 3 felony.
 If you have four prior convictions, it’s a Class 2 felony.
+Multiple convictions can result in significant legal penalties, such as substantial fines, long-term imprisonment, and loss of civil rights.

 Aggravated Domestic Battery